alexan1/alexan1.github.io/_posts/2019-7-2-esim google fi.md

 Btw, esim can be used not only in phones, but in other devices, which requre access to cellular data, but here we aren't look at this.

+To use esim in phone we need to get esim pack from your phone provider.
+It can be in form of QR code.

+Unfortunately not all phone providers support esim at this moment.